UNCLASSIFIED (U)

 (1) Processing and communications/customer service personnel at passport agencies/centers or consular section personnel should refer applications without photographs to their supervisor for guidance on processing passport applications received without photographs;

-(2) You must not accept a form DS-11 or DS-82 received without a photograph at the public counter.
+(2) You must not accept a form DS-11 or form DS-82 received without a photograph at the public counter.
 See 8 FAM 1001.2 regarding importing photographs for forms DS-5504;

 (3) Passport specialists must suspend a form DS-11 received without a photograph from an acceptance facility.
 The applicant must re-execute the form DS-11 (see IRL 975-04); and